Have a project in mind?Let’s get in touch!

-Software testing has become an essential part of software development, where reliability, quality and safety of a program are the core pillars of good output.
-The more programs integrate into our daily life the greater is the demand for quality assurance.
+Software testing has become an essential part of software development, where reliability, quality, and safety of a program are the core pillars of good output.
+The more programs integrate into our daily life the greater the demand for quality assurance.
 Hence, quality assurance is the process of ensuring customers that the developed app has no defects or other issues.
-Unfortunately, there is no 100% certainty some errors will be spotted out when the testing is done with the help of a human, so there are automated testing tools to do the job and satisfy the customer.
+Unfortunately, there is no 100% certainty some errors will be spotted when the testing is done with the help of a human, so there are automated testing tools to do the job and satisfy the customer.
 In order to ensure an application works accurately, QA engineers perform either manual or automation testing.
-Both manual testing and automation testing carry out the same mission but require different approaches towards testing itself.
-So, the question pops up – what is manual testing and automation testing, where and when is it used?
+Both manual testing and automation testing carry out the same mission but require different approaches to testing itself.
+So, the question pops up – what are manual testing and automation testing, where and when is it used?

 Manual testing is a process of software testing that spots various defects and errors during a test suite.
 It is performed by a QA engineer, who runs test cases and analyzes the functionality of a program from the user’s perspective to make sure there are no bugs or unexpected program failures.
 Moreover, testers create test reports manually.
 During this kind of testing, QA engineers use no particular software automation tools.